SuchanyaLim/SuchanyaLim.github.io/cmdline_course.md

 ./myscript.sh
 ```
 This will run the script that is in your current directory (`./`).
 It is important to specify the path of your script because Bash usually looks for commands in your $PATH variable.
 If your current directory is not in the $PATH, bash will not find it.

+### Module 4: Using `ssh`, `scp`, and Version Control
+In Module 4 we looked at connecting to a remote server and version control with Git.
+We also learned about processes.

+This Module was packed with valuable tools I expect to use regularly.
+I’ve always wanted to learn SSH and Git, but found the concepts a bit overwhelming at first.
+After using both for this course, I realized they’re not as complex as I feared.
+Now I feel much more comfortable with them and am looking forward to using them in my personal projects.

+`ssh` or Secure Shell is used to connect to remote servers, then you can work on files there as if it were your own computer!
+This is especially useful for research when you don’t have enough computational power on your own machine.
+For example, by `ssh`-ing into rental cloud-based systems like CSC, you can take advantage of their processing power to run resource-intensive tasks in minutes.
+When using `ssh`, we also explored public and private keys, which are used for authentication.
+Setting up passwordless SSH allows for more secure and convenient connections.

+We also learned about `scp`, the Secure Copy Protocol which allows us to copy files to and from remote servers.

+Finally, Git.
+Git is one of the most widely used software.
+Git is a version control system used to manage code.
+It allows you to organize your work, track changes to your files, and collaborate with others!
+This can make it seem overwhelming, but it becomes easier once you start using it.
+While Git can be used locally, its more often used with remote repositories such as GitHub that make it easier to share code and collaborate with others.
+I recommend [this video](https://www.youtube.com/watch?v=HVsySz-h9r4) for an easy-to-follow tutorial for Git and GitHub.
+For those who don't have a GitHub account yet, it's free and easy to setup: [go to GitHub site](https://github.com).

+Here are some Git commands to get started:
+- **`git clone`**: Clone a remote repository to your local machine.
+- **`git pull`**: Get the latest changes from the remote repository and merge them into your local branch.
+- **`git add`**: Stage changes to prepare them for commit.
+Use **`git reset`** if you need to unstage something.
+- **`git status`**: Check the current status of your working directory.
+- **`git log`**: View the commit history of the repository.
+- **`git commit -m "message"`**: Commit changes with a message describing what was done.
+- **`git branch`**: Create a new branch to work on a feature or bug fix.
+- **`git checkout`**: Switch between branches.
+- **`git merge`**: Merge a branch into the main branch.